 Figure-ground perception is the ability to focus on one specific piece of information in a busy background.

-Visual figure-ground is the ability to see an object in a busy background; while auditory figure-ground helps a child pick out a voice or sound from a noisy environment.
+Visual figure-ground is the ability to see an object in a busy background; while auditory figure-ground helps us to pick out a voice or sound from a noisy environment.

 Your child will need lots of encouragement if they usually avoid this type of book – encourage your child to pay attention to detail, and show them how to systematically work through the page.

-Worksheets that present spot-the-difference, mazes, hidden pictures, word-searches and color-by-number activities are all helpful in building skills.
+Look out for worksheets that provide spot-the-difference, mazes, hidden pictures, word-searches and color-by-number activities.
+These are all helpful in building visual figure-ground skills.

 I hope you found this information useful!
-Children with poor figure ground skills may also struggle with visual discrimination, and the activities are often similar.
-So try some activities on that page as well.
+Children with poor figure ground skills may also struggle with other visual perceptual skills as well.